warmana/cloudant-docs-fork/source/includes/api/_search.md

 Inclusive range queries are denoted by square brackets (`[`, `]`).
 Exclusive range queries are denoted by curly brackets (`{`, `}`).

-<aside class="warning">The range operation works only if the indexed values are numbers.
+<aside class="warning" role="complementary" aria-label="numbersonly">The range operation works only if the indexed values are numbers.
 The indexed values cannot be mixed types.
 For example,
 if 100 strings are indexed,